My Cat Has Cancer: A Personal Journey

 Needless to say, we were smitten.

-Born Loving People
+Born to Love People

 He was the kitten of a feral, Siamese mother.
 A TNR (trap-neuter-return) group had brought the mother and two kittens in to be given vaccinations, get spayed and neutered and then be returned to their cat colony.
 The TNR group notches their ears to indicate that they have been fixed.

 But the story we were told was that as our cat woke up, he started talking to the volunteers and purring and rubbing on the cage.
-Someone said "I don't think this one is feral."
+Someone said, "I don't think this one is feral."

 So our little notched kitten got a second chance and at six months old became a part of our household.